-The below illustration demonstrates four basic types of combined board that are most commonly created from linerboard and medium using the variety of flute structures:
+The below illustration demonstrates four basic types of the combined board that are most commonly created from linerboard and medium using a variety of flute structures:

 Generally, larger flute profiles deliver greater cushioning and vertical compression strength, while smaller flute profiles provide enhanced graphics capabilities.
 Smaller flutes such as E and F also provide enhanced structural capabilities for primary (retail) packaging compared to paperboard (folding cartons).
 There is a good deal of variance across the industry in the range of flute sizes based upon the container characteristics that are desired for each application, as well.

 What Factors Affect the Strength of Corrugated Boxes?

 There are several factors that affect the overall strength of corrugated boxes.
 This includes